OdiaNLP/odianlp.github.io/docs/NLP/course-toc.md

      1. [Python for Beginners - Learn Python in 1 Hour](https://www.youtube.com/watch?v=kqtD5dpn9C8)
      2. [Learn Python - Full Course for Beginners [Tutorial]](https://www.youtube.com/watch?v=rfscVS0vtbw)
      3. [Python Tutorial For Beginners In Hindi (With Notes) 🔥](https://www.youtube.com/watch?v=gfDE2a7MKjA)

 ## Introduction

 0. Application of NLP in industry[^8]
     <!-- This part is about changing the mindset of students along with increasing curiosity in them -->
     - There are many ways we can showcase how NLP is helping the world.
 We can start with a few examples:
-        - Characters and the unicodes behind them
+        - Characters and the unicode behind them
         - Summarization
         - Sentiment analysis
 1. Curriculum